Hydrogen-powered ship: History

 In 2000, the 22-person Hydra ship was demonstrated, and in 2003 the Duffy-Herreshoff watertaxi went into service.
 2003 saw the debut of Yacht No. 1, as well Hydroxy3000.
 The AUV DeepC and Yacht XV 1 were shown in 2004.
 In 2005 the first example of the Type 212 submarine, which is powered underwater by fuel cells, went into service with the German navy.
 In 2006 the 12-person Xperiance was debuted, as well as the Zebotec.
 In 2007 both the 8-person Tuckerboot and the Canal boat Ross Barlow debuted, and in 2008 the 100-passenger Zemships project Alsterwasser went into service in Hamburg.
 Also, in 2009 the Nemo H2 and the Frauscher 600 Riviera HP went into service.
 In 2013 the Hydrogenesis Passenger Ferry project went into service.

 In February 2020 it was announced that the software tycoon Bill Gates had commissioned the world's first hydrogen-powered superyacht, in a £500m signal of his belief that investment in new clean technology is the best way to cut carbon emissions.
 Later, the yacht manufacturers refuted this news and claimed that they have no business relationship with Gates.

 The custom build was said to be based on blueprints for a 112-metre design "Aqua" publicised in 2019 at the Monaco Yacht Show by the Dutch marine architects Sinot.

-In 2023, Norwegian shipping company Norled launched the MF Hydra, the world's first liquid hydrogen-powered ferry.
+In 2023, Norwegian shipping company Norled launched the 82.4-metre MF Hydra, the world's first liquid hydrogen-powered ferry.
 The 80-car ferry MF Hydra sails in Norway, using 4 tonnes of liquid hydrogen, two 200 kW fuel cells, a 1.36—1.5 MWh battery, and two 440 kW diesel generators.
 The 80 cubic metre hydrogen tanks and the fuel cell are located on top of the ferry.
 The hydrogen is trucked from Leipzig in Germany.
 It sailed as a diesel-hybrid from 2022, and as a hydrogen-hybrid from early 2023.

 A wind turbine service vessel bunkered hydrogen in Netherlands in 2022.

 In November 2022, Approval in Principle (AiP) was granted by Nippon Kaiji Kyokai (ClassNK) for Kawasaki Heavy Industries's dual fuel generator engine using hydrogen gas as fuel, which will be installed on a 160,000 m^{3} liquefied hydrogen carrier developed by Kawasaki.
 Kawasaki intends to conduct a demonstration test of this engine after installing it on a large-scale liquefied hydrogen carrier which is planned to be commercialized in the mid-2020s.

 In 2023, a 500 kW hydrogen ship sailed in China.
+This 49.9-metre vessel, powered by a 500 kw fuel cell, has a range of 200 km.
+It has an 1800 MWh lithium battery.
+It is known as Three Gorges Hydrogen Boat No. 1.